IgniteUI/igniteui-docfx/en/components/general/update_guide.md

 ### From 9.0.x to 10.0.x
 * IgxDropdown
-    * The display property of the dropdown items now is set to display: block.
-We do this in order to have truncate text enabled by default.
-Due to that change, if there is more than a simple text in the dropdown item the layout needs to be handled on the application level.
+    * The display property of the dropdown item has been changed from `flex` to `block`.
+We have done this in order to have truncated text enabled by default.
+Due to that change, if there is more than text in the content of the dropdown item, the layout needs to be handled on the application level.

 ### From 8.x.x to 9.0.x